We are here to help you get your questions answered. If you can’t find the answer you are looking for here, contact AfrezzaAssist℠ for help.

 *For the 4-unit and 12-unit cartridges, respectively.

 Afrezza® is unique because it is the only ultra rapid-acting inhaled insulin available.
 It starts working quickly without the need for injections at mealtime.
 Once you breathe Afrezza® into your lungs using the inhaler, insulin appears in your bloodstream in less than 1 minute and it starts controlling blood sugar in about 12 minutes.
-Afrezza® leaves your body in 1.5-3 hours depending on the size of the dose you take.*
+Afrezza® stops lowering blood glucose after 1.5 to 3 hours, depending on the dose.*

 *for the 4-unit and 12-unit cartridges, respectively.